wso2/docs-is/en/identity-server/5.11.0/docs/learn/user-registration-with-email-verification.md

 ## Scenario

 **Pickup** is a cab company that has many employees who use different credentials to sign in to different internal enterprise applications.
-While **Sam** is an administrator at Pickup, **Mark** is a new recruit.
+While **Robert** is an administrator at Pickup, **Mark** is a new recruit.

-Sam wants to register a user account with a default password for Mark and get it activated by requesting Mark to verify.
+Robert wants to register a user account with a default password for Mark and get it activated by requesting Mark to verify.

 <img src="../../assets/img/learn/pickup-user-registration-with-email-verification.png" alt="Scenario Diagram" width="800">